neondatabase/postgresql_anonymizer/docs/INSTALL.md

 Install on Windows
 ------------------------------------------------------------------------------

-PostgreSQL Anonymizer is built upon the [PGRX] framework and currently [PGRX] does not support compiling PostgreSQL extensions for Windows.

-This is means that there's no native build of PostgreSQL Anonymizer for Windows.
+At the moment there's no native build of PostgreSQL Anonymizer for Windows.

 However is it possible to run PostgreSQL inside a WSL2 container, which is basically an Ubuntu subsystem running on Windows.